USD/JPY grinds near three-week low to sub-109.00 as coronavirus weigh on sentiment

 USD/JPY drops to 108.90 at the start of Tuesday’s Asian session.
 In doing so, the pair tests the lowest since January 08 while also flashing losses for the eighth day in a row.
 Concerns surrounding China’s coronavirus have recently smashed trade sentiment exactly when the global investors were started taking a sigh of relief.
 The US data came in mixed whereas tensions in the Middle East also weighed on the market’s performance.

-Coronavirus and the US-Iran tussle fire with double-barrel…
+Coronavirus and the Middle East fire the risk-off with double-barrel…

 The Hill came out with the news, quoting China’s health officials, saying that the Coronavirus could be much more contagious than previously thought.
 The fatal virus has so far claimed nearly 100 lives and is likely to have infected more than 30, 000 inside China.
 The US has officially advised not to travel China, avoid Hubei, to travelers whereas policymakers in the dragon nation are grappling with the contagion, banning travels and extend the Lunar New Year break.

 Elsewhere, diplomats at the US and Iran ignore Iraq’s peace calls as Iran prepares for a satellite while Trump administration joins hand with France to make Tehran act like a normal country.

 Also favoring the risk-off could be the uncertainty surrounding the post-Brexit trade talks between the UK and the European Union (EU).
 The regional leaders keep their heads high whereas the British diplomats are also not in a mood to respect their old neighbors after getting the public support in the latest general election.